TalasaDev/FrontendMentor-QR-code-component/README.md

 ### Continued development

-In the next projects, will focus in working with different layouts, not only flexbox,responsiveness, and using the proper mark up to ensure a good accessibility.
+In the next projects, will focus in working with different layouts, not only flexbox, responsiveness, and using the proper mark up to ensure a good accessibility.

 ### Useful resources